 Backlinks are considered very useful in improving your website’s ranking in the search engine results page.
 As such they are considered an essential part of any SEO strategy.
-A backlink is when one website connects to another through an anchor text or phrase, thereby bestowing on that website a little bit of link juice and raising that website’s prominence in the SERP.
+Link building is when one website connects to another through an anchor text or phrase, thereby bestowing on that website a little bit of link juice and raising that website’s prominence in the SERP.

-One of the key things about backlinks, to make them truly work for you is that they need to be natural.
+One of the key things about link building, to make it truly work for you is that they need to be natural.
 That means that when a website links to you it should be because what you offer fits in with what they’re talking about or you’re incredibly relevant to the point they’re making.

 For example, say your website is a wine e-commerce platform, and it receives a backlink from prominent wine blogger – consider this a huge win.
 If it were to receive a backlink from a website specialising in leather goods, this would be highly irrelevant and should be considered a spam link.